aornota/redneck/README.md

 Note that other than the 1![NT](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/NT.png) rebid (which forces responder to relay with 2![C](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/C.png)), opener's rebids are natural - showing 4+ cards in the suit bid - and non-forcing.

-If strong, opener rebids as above but a level higher; this establishes a game-force.
+If strong, opener rebids as above but a level higher, which establishes a game-force.

 ##### Some examples